Infinite staircases for Hirzebruch surfaces: Introduction

 It turns out that this second set of center-blocking classes $(\bB^E_n)_{n\ge 1}$ is related to the first set $(\bB_n^U)_{n\ge 0}$ by a symmetry (described in Corollary~\ref{cor:symm}) that arises from the properties of the recursive sequence $1,6,35,204,\dots$.
 In fact, in \S\ref{ss:Fib} we define three families of center-blocking classes, the two $(\bB^U_n), (\bB^E_n)$ that are mentioned above, together with one more called $(\bB^L_n)$, that are all related by symmetries.
 We also describe the six associated families of staircases, with full proofs of our claims given in \S\ref{ss:thmU}, \S\ref{ss:thmLE} and \S\ref{ss:reduct}.
 As explained in Remark~\ref{rmk:symm}, these symmetries generate yet more staircases, that will be explored more fully in our next paper.

 As we show in \S\ref{ss:Fib}, these new staircases are variants of the Fibonacci staircase for the ball, and belong to a class of staircases (called {\bf pre-staircases} and defined in Definition~\ref{def:prestair}) made up of exceptional classes whose entries are determined by the centers of the steps together with a linear relation.
 As we show in Theorem~\ref{thm:blockrecog}, the coefficients of this relation are in turn determined by the parameters of the associated center-blocking class.
-Thus the structure of these staircases is very different from that of the staircase at $b=1/3$ (described in Example~\ref{ex:13}), which is not associated to any blocking class. \MS
+Thus the structure of these staircases is very different from that of the staircase at $b=1/3$ (described in Example~\ref{ex:13} on page~\pageref{ex:13}), which is not associated to any blocking class. \MS

-Our last main result concerns the point $b=1/5$ with associated accumulation point $\acc(1/5) = 6$.
-It is relatively straightforward to show that $H_{1/5}$ is {\bf unobstructed}, that is, its ellipsoid embedding function and volume function agree at the point $z=\acc(b)$; see Examples~\ref{ex:52},~\ref{ex:seq}~(i).
+Our last main result concerns the point $b=1/5$ that has associated accumulation point $\acc(1/5) = 6$.
+It is relatively straightforward to show that $H_{1/5}$ is {\bf unobstructed}, that is its capacity and volume functions agree at the point $z=\acc(b)$; see Examples~\ref{ex:52},~\ref{ex:seq}~(i).
 As we remarked above, this is a necessary condition for $H_b$ to admit a staircase; however, as the following result shows, it is not sufficient.

 \begin{thm} $H_{1/5}$ is unobstructed, but does not have a staircase. \end{thm}

 \NI We prove this fact in \S\ref{ss:15}, using ECH tools developed in \cite{rationalellipsoids}. \MS

 The fundamental question that concerns us here is that of the structure of the sets